sparrowsaurora/Bash-salt/README.md

     ToDo -> A CLI based multipage to-do list
     Wordle -> a wordle game
-    Tree -> prints a file tree/map
-    Speed Test –> Measures internet speed using a simple command.
+    Tree -> prints a file tree/map (auto-exclusion of .git and target directories) Speed Test -> Measures internet speed using a simple command.
     Create Project -> Bash scripts to Fast launch the start of your project in any framework